RexOps/repositorio/README.md

 repositorio is a tool to mirror and administrate linux repositories and to tag them.

+This is the master branch of the development repository.
+In this branch you'll find all the new stuff that is work-in-progress.

 ### Supported Repositories

-Currently repositorio is in early development stage.
-Right now only *yum* repositories are supported.
+Right now *yum* and *apt* repositories are supported.

+Currently we're working on *docker* support, so that it is possible to build a private docker registry with repositorio.
+See *docker* chapter for more information.

 ### Configuration